 TUITION & FINANCIAL INFORMATION

-The cost of attending New York University is comparable to that of other selective private institutions.
 New York University charges tuition and registration fees on a per-unit basis.
-The tuition rate for the 2018-2019 academic year is $1,800.00 per unit, plus registration and service fees, for a total tuition of $57,402.*
+The tuition rate for the 2020-2021 academic year is $1,947.00 per credit, plus registration and service fees, for a total tuition of $61,908.

 * The Board of Trustees of New York University reserves the right to alter tuition and fees.
-Final tuition costs for 2018-2019 will be made public by April 2018.
+Tuition for the 2021-2022 year will be available in April 2021.

 The Office of the Bursar website provides students and parents with information on payment deadline dates, payment options, online services and the university’s financial policies.